Best Welding Helmet Reviews 2017 – Buying Guide

-Buying a welding helmet will be the most important investment you will make as a welder, that’s why it’s critical to choose the right one.
-Here you’ll find comprehensive guides and thorough reviews to help you find the best welding helmet.
+Buying a welding helmet will be one of the most important investments you will make – besides the actual welder of course.
+That’s why it’s critical to choose the right one.
+Here you’ll find comprehensive guides and thorough reviews of the top brands to help you find the best welding helmet.

 How to choose the best welding helmet?